automerge/automerge-swift/Sources/Automerge/Automerge.docc/ModelingData.md

 ### Automerge Document Primitives

 Objects within an Automerge document that don't contain other objects are made up of the primitive types for Automerge, represented by the enumeration ``ScalarValue``.
-Automerge maintains more type tracking than JSON, representing a number of different types internally.
+Automerge maintains more type information than JSON, representing a number of different types internally.
-The `AutomergeEncoder` and `AutomergeDecoder` convert existing Swift types into and out of Automerge primitives.

 | Automerge primitive | Matching Swift type |
 | --- | --- |